Anthony Fauci Said It May Be Time For A National Mask Mandate

 “There’s going to be a difficulty enforcing it, but if everyone agrees that this is something that’s important and they mandate it and everybody pulls together and says, you know, we’re going to mandate it but let’s just do it, I think that would be a great idea to have everybody do it uniformly,” he said.

 Experts have said that wearing a mask is one of the most effective ways to slow transmission of the coronavirus, and that widespread adoption could lead to a sharp reduction in cases and deaths.

 As The Inquisitr reported, a new study suggested that widespread wearing of facial coverings could prevent 100,000 deaths between now and February.
 Transmissions are expected to rise sharply in the colder months, when many activities move indoors and social distancing becomes more difficult.

 With no nationwide rule on masks, there has instead been a series of different rules on local and state levels.
-Some mandated that residents wear them whenever they are in public or social distancing is not possible, while some other states have resisted and left the decision on whether to wear them up to the individual residents.
+Some states have mandated that residents wear them whenever they are in public or social distancing is not possible, while some other states have resisted and left the decision on whether to wear them up to the individual residents.

 The topic has become politicized as well, with President Donald Trump initially pushing back and saying he would not choose to use a mask, though he has advocated for it more frequently in recent weeks.